RussiannHarvey/Vanadium-Nuker-V2/README.md

 **No, it's completely safe and contains no malware or loggers.**
 I do not add any malware or logger – I never included and never will include any backdoors, keyloggers, or data stealers.
 My only intention was to learn C# and create a powerful tool for testing purposes.

-**If you're still concerned:**
-- Run it in a sandboxed environment.
-- Use antivirus (though some may flag it due to its destructive behavior, not because of actual malware).

 ---

 ## Disclaimer